multicancerrisk/parse-seer-us-population-estimates/README.md

 The script `parse-seer-us-population-estimates.py` is designed to download the SEER population estimates, parse the data, and filter it based on a specific criteria.
 The script uses [Polars](https://pola.rs/) for data manipulation.
 The script can take in a [Polars expression](https://docs.pola.rs/user-guide/expressions/) for data filteration.
 See below for some examples on the different types of filtration that can be done with the script using Polars expressions.

 ## Example filters
-Please consult the [SEER data dictionary](https://seer.cancer.gov/popdata/popdic.html) to understand the different filter expressions that are possible.
+Please consult the [SEER data dictionary](https://seer.cancer.gov/popdata/popdic.html) to understand the different filtering conditions that are possible.
+Then craft a [Polars expression](https://docs.pola.rs/user-guide/expressions/) to specify the condition.

 ### Example 1: Single year (2011) - White, Non-Hispanic, Female, Ages 50-75
 By default, this is the filtration that is currently implemented in the script.